helping to make law school affordable

-WMU-Cooley's tuition is very competitive with that of other private law schools, and among the most affordable.
 We stand to help you with all of your financial aid questions and concerns.
-Below are the 2018-19 J.D. and LL.M. tuition rates and details on the cost of attending WMU-Cooley Law School.
+Below are the 2019-20 J.D. and LL.M. tuition rates and details on the cost of attending WMU-Cooley Law School.
+The benchmarks used for admissions, including Professional Exploration Program (PEP) and scholarship eligibility, are subject to change based on periodic review and without notice.

 Guest students pay the same tuition rate as degree-seeking LL.M. students.